vccy118/Ruijie-RG-EW1200G-PRO-v1.1-Rootshell/README.md

 It is recommended to save and backup your existing configuration and working firmware before proceeding any further.**

 Specific firmware version (EW_3.0(1)B11P219_EW1200GI_10182113) is required for a command injection vulnerability using http post on /cgi-bin/luci/api/cmd via the remoteIp field.
-The working firmware for this is attached.
+The working firmware for this is as attached.
 [RG-EW1200G PRO Wireless Routers EW_3.0(1)B11P219 firmware.zip](https://github.com/user-attachments/files/18793087/RG-EW1200G.PRO.Wireless.Routers.EW_3.0.1.B11P219.firmware.zip)

 Step by step instructions: